 #c.
 A person who has served in an office for more than one half (1/2) of a full term shall be deemed to have served a full term in such office.

 Section 5.
-Officers shall assume their official duties following the close of the fiscal year and shall serve for a term of ____ year(s) or until their successors are elected.
+Officers shall assume their official duties following the close of the fiscal year and shall serve for a term of one year(s) or until their successors are elected.

 # Section 6.
 No person shall serve on the board of managers in more than one elected capacity.